-Apples are the star ingredient in this Dorset Apple Cake.
-You’ll find apples inside and on top of the cake!
-Made with all butter and no oil for rich taste.
+Fresh apples are the star ingredient in this Dorset Apple Cake.
+You’ll find fresh apples inside and on top of this old fashioned apple cake!
+It looks stunning, but you’ll be surprised that this is an easy apple cake recipe.

 This is a sponsored post for cottages.com, a site is designed to help you choose your ideal break, as well as your perfect self-catering accommodation.